Articles

 Uploading SARIF Reports to GitHub

 Recently I wanted to add Lint reports to a repository on GitHub.
 The goal is to report potential Lint violations when new code is committed, to make sure that all the committed code is lint-warning-free and pretty.
 My first idea was to look for a GitHub action that could run ./gradlew lint and report it as a PR comment.
 After asking about ideas in the Android Study Group, Carter Jernigan and Justin Brooks suggested me to upload directly the SARIF files into GitHub.
+I wasn’t aware this was possible.

 KotlinConf 2024 announcements